ucsd-ml-arts/ml-art-final-ohjay/README.md

   - _Why didn't I do this?_ Not enough time.
 - Generate voxel objects from sketches, e.g. based on [this project](https://github.com/maxorange/pix2vox).
   - _Why didn't I do this?_ Too much unnecessary overhead; doesn't really add to final product if non-interactive.
-- Train the object generator on my own dataset.
+- Train the object generator on my own dataset, e.g. based on [this project](https://github.com/EdwardSmith1884/3D-IWGAN/tree/master/3D-Generation).
   - _Why didn't I do this?_ Not enough time.

 ## References